 She goes to a local Mexican restaurant and has a regular corner table (because it has a plug in under it).
 She tips the server ten bucks before she even orders then settles in with her head phones and works for five straight hours every Thursday night.
-Her average output since she preplans what she needs to write (because she can do that over the course of the rest of the week as she edits) and there are no distractions is eight to twelve thousand words (and sore hands the next day).
-The server knows what she is up to and quietly keeps her iced tea full and brings her dinner at the requested time.
+Her average output since she preplans what she needs to write (because she can do that over the course of the rest of the week as she edits) and there are no distractions, is eight to twelve thousand words (and sore hands the next day).
+The server knows what she is up to and quietly keeps her iced tea full and brings her dinner at the requested time with another ten dollar tip at the end of the night for sucking up his table all evening.
 It works for her.
 Getting her out of her home situation is key for her to have a successful write night.
-The rest of the week she mostly belongs to her family and everyone is happy with the deal.
-It took me weeks to convince her not to feel guilty about it.
+The rest of the weeks to convince her not to feel guilty about it.
 She completes an eighty thousand word MS about every four months with a full family and job load.